Managing, updating, and uninstalling the Snowflake Connector for ServiceNow®V2

 Note

-The DELETE_TABLE procedure does not remove the objects created for this table in the database and schema that contain the ServiceNow data in Snowflake (raw data table, event logs table, and flattened views).
+The DELETE_TABLE procedure does not remove the objects created for this table in the database and schema that contain the ServiceNow® data in Snowflake (raw data table, event logs table, and flattened views).
 You can drop these objects manually.
+To do that, you must first transfer the ownership of them away from the connector using a role with MANAGE GRANTS privilege.
+For example:

 Copy